STATEMENTS

 Shape of Night

 For five years I worked the night shift in Broadcast News in New York.
 I rarely saw the sun rise or set and experienced little daylight.
 I felt my senses changing, adapting to a nocturnal rhythm.
-Documenting my neighborhood at night allowed me to understand this experience of navigating the world at night.
+Documenting my neighborhood at night allowed me to understand this experience of navigating the world without sun.

 Undocumented